v1.2.0 — SystemVerilog Output Support

-Generate production-ready VHDL register modules from VHDL annotations, YAML, XML, or JSON.
-Built-in CDC synchronizers, subregisters, and comprehensive documentation output.
+Automate AXI register generation for FPGA and ASIC.
+Create AXI4-Lite register interfaces from VHDL annotations, YAML, XML, JSON, or TOML.
+Built-in CDC synchronizers, subregisters, and complete documentation.

 pip install axion-hdl